Interphalangeal joints of the hand: Dorsal structures

 The capsule, extensor tendon, and skin are very thin and lax dorsally, allowing for both phalanx bones to flex more than 100° until the base of the middle phalanx makes contact with the condylar notch of the proximal phalanx.

 At the level of the PIP joint the extensor mechanism splits into three bands.
 The central slip attaches to the dorsal tubercle of the middle phalanx near the PIP joint.
 The pair of lateral bands, to which contribute the extensor tendons, continue past the PIP joint dorsally to the joint axis.
 These three bands are united by a transverse retinacular ligament, which runs from the palmar border of the lateral band to the flexor sheath at the level of the joint and which prevents dorsal displacement of that lateral band.

-On the palmar side of the joint axis of motion, lies the oblique retinacular ligament [of Landsmeer] which stretches from the flexor sheath over the proximal phalanx to the terminal extensor tendon.
-In extension, the oblique ligament prevents passive DIP flexion and PIP hyperextension as it tightens and pulls the terminal extensor tendon proximally.
+On the palmar side of the joint axis of motion, lies the oblique retinacular ligament [of Landsmeer], which stretches from the flexor sheath over the proximal phalanx to the terminal extensor tendon.
+In extension, the oblique ligament prevents passive DIP flexion and PIP hyperextension by tightening and pulling the terminal extensor tendon proximally.